onflow/docs/docs/building-on-flow/nodes/node-operation/index.md

 Alternately, instead of running an access node, you can use the [Flow community](../access-api.mdx) access nodes or the ones run by any of the other node operators.

-### Collection, Consensus, Verification and Execution node
+#### Validator node

-If you want your node to participate in the nitty-gritty of Flow protocol and help in block or collection creation, transaction execution, result verification or block verification then you should run one of these four node roles.
+If you want your node to participate in the nitty-gritty of Flow protocol and help in block or collection creation, transaction execution, result verification or block verification then you should run one of these four node roles -
+- Collection
+- Consensus
+- Verification
+- Execution node

 Nodes with these roles are staked and also receive staking rewards.